fahimirfanalam/fahimirfanalam.github.io/content/project/CURHS Autumn Research Internship Program 2020/index.md

 ---
 title: "Exploring Segmentation and Classification to Facilitate Effective Detection of Breast Cancer from Ultrasound Images"

-summary: "Under the Chittagong University Research and Higher Studies (CURHS) Autumn Research Internship Program 2020, I supervised this project themed on Artificial Intelligence in Medical Imaging."
+summary: "Artificial Intelligence in Medical Image Segmentation and Classification"

 draft: false